thikimyen-nguyen/project-exam-1/README.md

-# 3F - A blog site for Food - Family - Friends
+# 3F blog

 ![image](http://howareyounorway.no/wp-content/uploads/2023/05/project-exam1.jpg)

-A simple overview of this project.
+A blog site in the theme of Food - Family - Friends

 ## Description

 This is my project exam 1 - the final and important project which covers all practical skills learnt in the first year of our study.
 I can personally decide the design and topic as a food blog site.
+It includes:
+- A Homepage with Latest posts
+- A Recipes page
+- An About Us page
+- An Contact page
+- A detailed recipe page

 This site has been developed so far as following requirements: